data-science-made-easy/nicerplot/README.md

 # More examples
 The <a href="https://htmlpreview.github.io/?https://github.com/data-science-made-easy/nicerplot/blob/master/inst/extdata/nicerplot-manual.html" target="_blank">official manual</a> provides many other examples.
 Below each figure in this manual you can find the R-code to reproduce that figure.
 Please ignore the file paths in the manual.

+# Details
+The default

+- font is 'RijksoverheidSansText'.
+If that font is unavailable, 'sans' will be selected.
+- language is Dutch, so the decimal (thousand) separator is a comma (point).
+Use `style = 'english'` to swap those two separators.